-Module name: Management of Information Systems

-- Identify the role ICT and IS/IT department play in adding value to an organisation. - Develop an IS operational/Tactical/Strategic Plan for an organisation. - Develop standards and polices for the IS department which are aligned to organisational goals. - Understand the issues involved in ICT planning examine future ICT trends and their possible impact on organisations competitive advantage. - Identify the role of the IS department and CIO in an organisation.

-Assessment: Written reports, case studies, presentations, project, assignment, quiz, tests and a formal examination.

-Pre-requisites: INFS327 or equivalent.
+Module code: INFS621 Semester 2 NQF level 8 Module name: Management of Information Systems Module outcomes Upon the completion of this module, the student should be able to: Identify the role ICT and IS/IT department play in adding value to an organisation.
+Develop an IS operational/Tactical/Strategic Plan for an organisation.
+Develop standards and polices for the IS department which are aligned to organisational goals. • Understand the issues involved in ICT planning examine future ICT trends and their possible impact on organisations competitive advantage.
+Identify the role of the IS department and CIO in an organisation.
+Method of delivery: Full-time.
+Assessment: Written reports, case studies, presentations, project, assign ment, quiz, tests and a f formal examination.
+Pre-requisites: INFS322 or equivalent.

-Module name: Business Information System Security

-- Identify security and privacy considerations and how they may be solved. - Discuss methods of risk assessment and reduction. - Assess the security of a systems based on the method and device used. - Identify possible security risks in a given system. - Design and implement a plan for security and control and system integrity.

-Assessment: assignments, quiz, individual or group projects, case studies, tests and formal examination.
+Module code: INFS622 Semester 2 NQF level 8 Module name: Business Information System Security Module outcomes Upon the completion of this module, the student should be able to: Identify security and privacy considerations and how they may be so Discuss methods of risk assessment and reduction.
+Assess the security of a systems based on the method and device u Identify possible security risks in a given system.
+Design and implement a plan for security and control and system into sed.
+Method of delivery: Full-time.
+Assessment: assignments, quiz, individual or group projects, case studie s, tests and formal exam ination.